plumier/plumier/.docs/parameter-binding.md

 JSON Payload: { id: "200", name: "Mimi", deceased: "ON", birthday: "2018-1-1" }
 ```

-If you have a mix request query and body, plumier will identified properly unless they have different name,
+If you have a mix request query and body, plumier will identified properly as long as they have different name,

 ```typescript
 export class AnimalController {